lwfcoin/lwf-explorer/README.md

 ## Build Steps

 #### Frontend
- The frontend must be built with Grunt before starting Oxycoin Explorer.
+ The frontend must be built with Grunt before starting lwfcoin Explorer.
 Run the following command to compile the frontend components:

 `grunt compile`